Characterization of a novel proton-CT scanner based on Silicon and LaBr$_3$(Ce) detectors: Results

 \subsection{Proton Tomography}

-As far as the 3D image reconstruction is concerned, we are currently implementing different algorithms from those described in the very detailed review of \cite{Penfold2015}.
-Furthermore, we are concerned with different approaches to correct for the multiple Coulomb scattering effect in the phantom.
-In that respect, a solution based on the use of neural networks has been recently published for the 2D radiographs in \cite{Heyden2021} and we are considering a similar approach.
-However, for the purpose of this work, with emphasis in the validation of the device as proton-CT scanner, we will only present images obtained with a simple filtered back-projection algorithm, using a ramp filter, that assumes straight paths for the protons inside the phantom.

-With the aforementioned approach, we have performed two different measurements, one to work on the different reconstruction algorithms and estimate the spatial resolution of the system, and another one to check its capability to resolve the proton RSP values of different materials.
-For these measurements we designed two different phantoms based on PMMA cylinders.
-The first one was a Derenzo-like pattern with holes of 7, 5 and 3 mm diameter and with separations of the same length.
-A picture of this phantom and a schematic top view are shown at the leftmost panels of Fig. \ref{fig:ct1}.
-In order to take several projections at different angular positions, the phantom was placed on a rotatory platform connected to a step motor.
-The measurements were carried out at a proton energy of 110 MeV. \\
+For the purpose of this work, with emphasis in the validation of the device as proton-CT scanner, we will only present images obtained with a simple filtered back-projection (FBP) algorithm, using a ramp filter, that assumes straight paths for the protons inside the phantom.
+With this approach, we have performed two different measurements, one to work on the different tomographic acquisition parameters and estimate the spatial resolution of the system, and another one to check its capability to resolve the proton RSP values of different materials.
+For these measurements we designed two different phantoms based on PMMA cylinders and described in the previous section.